SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 4. Leave the raw data raw - do not change it!
 5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
 This ensures that anyone can use the data, and is required by most data repositories.
-We will covered this in one of the later episodes.
+We will covere this in one of the later episodes.

 For instance, have a look at the following data from a survey of small mammals in a desert ecosystem.
 Different people have gone to the field and entered data into a spreadsheet.
-They keep track of things like species, plot, weight, sex and date collected.
+They kept track of things like species, plot, weight, sex and date collected.

 If they were to keep track of the data like this: